How to prevent car theft

 • BI2305501 to BI2800000

-They may have offered you a stolen car if the above is true.
-You can verify this with an HPI check.
+They may have offered you a stolen car if either of the above is true!
+You can verify this with a HPI check.

 You can also check if the Vehicle Identification Number (VIN) on the V5C is the same as on the vehicle.